Why do so many people lack access to healthcare?

 These programmes are working to answer tough questions, like:

-How do we encourage more patients to enrol in affordability programmes?
+How do we encourage more patients to enroll in affordability programmes?

 How do we design insulins that don’t require cooling and can therefore travel further?